 Lattice Energy Formula per mole is symbolized as

-- the equilibrium value of the lattice energy is UL and
+UL = equilibrium value of the lattice energy

 Lattice Energy Solved Examples